UkoeHB/bevy_cobweb/src/react/REACT.md

 ### World Reactors

 Special [`WorldReactors`](bevy_cobweb::prelude::WorldReactor) can be registered with apps and accessed with the [`Reactor<T: WorldReactor>`](bevy_cobweb::prelude::Reactor) system parameter.
 World reactors are similar to Bevy systems in that they live for the entire lifetime of an app.

 The advantage of world reactors over normal reactors is you can easily add/remove triggers from them anywhere in your app.
 You can also easily run them manually from anywhere in your app.
+They also only need to be allocated once, as opposed to normal reactors that must be boxed every time you register one (and then their internal system state needs to be initialized).

 Define a [`WorldReactor`](bevy_cobweb::prelude::WorldReactor):
 ```rust